giankdiluvi/giankdiluvi.github.io/yvr.md

 Breka (open 24/7).

 Non-franchises:
-Amoka (they have Mexican pastries like concha).
+Amoka (they have Mexican pastries like conchas).
 Oak Tree.
 Loafe and Great Dane at UBC.
-Grounds for Coffee (best cinnabon buns I have every tried).
+Grounds for Coffee (best cinnabon buns I have ever tried).

 Specialty: Nemesis (particularly the one in North Vancouver).
 Novella.
 Analog.